 Can it cause joint pain or muscle pain?

 Magnesium is a natural muscle relaxant so shouldn’t cause you any pain.
-There have been cases of people feeling pain or stiffness in their joints or muscles while taking magnesium, but these are rare.
+In fact, magnesium is great for reducing muscle tension.
+There have been cases of people feeling pain or stiffness in their joints or muscles while taking the mineral, but these are rare side effects of magnesium.

 As muscle pain isn’t a common side effect of high magnesium intake, it might actually be that your intake is too low.